Tostones con Mojo

 - Coarse salt, for sprinkling

 In a small bowl, whisk together chile pepper, bell pepper, onion, lime juice, and olive oil until combined.
 Set mojo aside.

 Fill a medium saucepan with 4 to 5 inches peanut oil; heat until a deep-frying thermometer registers 375 degrees.
-Carefully add six or seven plantain rounds; fry until lightly golden, about 1 minute.
+Carefully add 6 or 7 plantain rounds; fry until lightly golden, about 1 minute.
 Transfer to paper towels.
 Repeat with remaining plantains.

-Place a plantain round between two pieces of plastic wrap.
+Place a plantain round between 2 pieces of plastic wrap.
 Using a heavy skillet, press to flatten.
 Repeat with remaining plantains.